Central Minnesota District Tournament

 Background/Top-Level:

-I am beginning to judge more events other than just policy but I have almost zero experience with other forms of debate.
+I am beginning to judge events other than policy, but I have almost zero experience with different forms of debate.
+Because of this, I will judge LD like 1v1 policy.
+For my CARD paradigm, jump to the bottom of my paradigm.

 Please include me on the email chain: joshlamet@gmail.com.
 Everyone gets plus .1 speaks if I'm not asked to be put on, and I'm just automatically put on the chain.
 Ask me any questions about my paradigm in person or via email, although I try to update it regularly with the most important stuff.